read the article

 Hydraulic systems often operate in extreme temperatures.
 Choosing seals that can handle your system’s thermal demands is crucial.

-- Low temperatures: Nitrile (NBR) and silicone-based seals offer flexibility.
+- Low temperatures: Nitrile (NBR) and silicone-based seals are ideal.

-- High temperatures: PTFE, Viton (FKM), and perfluoroelastomer seals provide excellent heat resistance.
+- High temperatures: PTFE, Viton (FKM), and perfluoroelastomer seals offer excellent resistance.
+The best hydraulic seal manufacturers offer materials tailored for specific thermal conditions, ensuring durability across industries.

 3. Speed